cheomanigua/godotdoc/content/docs/basics.md

 @onready var MyScene = preload("myscene.tscn")                  # multiple instances can be created
 @onready var MyScene = preload("myscene.tscn").instantiate()    # only one instance can be created
 ```
+At that point, `scene` is a packed scene resource, not a node.
+To create the actual node, you need to call `PackedScene.instantiate()`.
+It returns a tree of nodes that you can use as a child of your current node.

 Example 1: